How to Audit Your Customer Feedback Stack in 2026 (Step-by-Step Guide)

 Many stacks only capture structured survey data, completely missing the wealth of unstructured feedback from support conversations, social media, and online reviews.
 Unstructured feedback often contains the most candid customer insights.

-Inadequate AI and sentiment analysis
+Inadequate AI and Sentiment Analysis

 Basic keyword tagging is no longer enough.
 Gaps appear when your sentiment analysis tools can't detect nuance, sarcasm, or emerging themes at scale.
 Rule-based systems are often limited compared to modern machine learning approaches that understand context.

-Poor integration with CRM and product tools
+Poor Integration with CRM and Product Tools

 When feedback insights don't automatically flow into systems like Salesforce, Jira, or your product roadmapping tools, they create an action gap.
 The insight exists, but it never reaches the decision-makers who can act on it.